chrissmejia/SpreadLabs/README.md

 Welcome, this is a project I coded meanwhile I was learning Python/Django a couple of years ago, after some considerations I choose to release as AGPL software, in that way, can help others too.

-This is how it works: https://www.youtube.com/watch?v=QmCvYQHhPQA
+You can see a video of how it works at: https://www.spreadlabs.com/

 At that time I don't put so much attention on the good tecniques of frontend, I'm going to be pushing fixes on my free time, if you wanna help in any way, please be free.